Emergency Medical Responder EMR.S.STC

 What is the program about?

 Emergency Medical Responders (EMR's) are personnel, typically not found within the healthcare setting, who as part of their job have to care for the sick and injured before an ambulance arrives.
 These individuals are educated to stabilize patients using very limited amounts of medical equipment.
 Police officers, safety officers, and others who would be expected to arrive at the scene of an injury or illness before the ambulance could benefit from this education.
 Students will use lecture and laboratory environments to learn the skills needed to care for patients.
 For more information, contact the EMS department at (937) 512-5338 for an entrance application packet.
+Note: For students under age 18 there may be restrictions on participating in certain Health Sciences programs.
+Any student under age 18 must contact the program director/department chair to discuss whether he or she may enroll.

 - Demonstrate entry-level competency in the psychomotor domain of EMR education.